Wizcorp/phonegap-facebook-plugin/README.md

 The Facebook SDK (both native and JavaScript) is changing independent of this plugin.
 The working versions of the Facebook Android, JS and iOS SDKs are bundled in this project via git submodules.

-To use this plugin you will need to make sure you've registered your Facebook app with Facebook and have an APP_ID and APP_SECRET (https://developers.facebook.com/apps).
+To use this plugin you will need to make sure you've registered your Facebook app with Facebook and have an APP_ID (https://developers.facebook.com/apps).

 # Getting Started